dfcastellanos/ADMiniSter/README.md

 it seeks to work out of the box on most systems.
 This module achieves those goals by implementing a set of functions that leverage the capabilities of a so-called file index.
 The file index is a table that relates the paths to many data files with some attributes characteristic of each file.
-The tools in this module help create file indeces based on user-defined attributes loader functions, which define how attributes are to be extracted from the data files.
+The tools in this module help create file indices based on user-defined attributes loader functions, which define how attributes are to be extracted from the data files.
 Moreover, tools are provided for locating data files with queries based on attributes and to easily launch parallel analyses of the data files using user-defined